harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ![Options presented when tapping a box fold feature.](figures/32_UI_Tool_Interactions/tap-options.png)

-Tap options are modifications that can be made to a feature.
-These allow the user to modify or delete features in the sketch.
+Tap options are actions that can be performed on a feature.
+These options allow the user to modify or delete features in the sketch.
 Different options are presented based on the feature type and state.
 For example, currently only leaf nodes in the feature tree have the "Drag Folds" option.
 That is, you can only move folds within a feature that has no children.
 Since moving folds within a feature with children would require modifying the folds of all of their children^[Dragging folds in a parent feature can also cause child features to become invalid, depending on their fold positions.], implementing fold dragging in features with children is future work.

 ## Feature Interactions

 Some interactions are common to all features.
 To add a feature, you select the tool that creates features of that type.
 Each feature type^[(Except for the master card)] has a corresponding button in the toolbar at the bottom of the sketches.
 In general, all features are defined by dragging in the drawing area.
 Features are generally completed by releasing the drag.
 As long as you remain in that tool, you can continue creating features of that type by dragging.
 Having consistent tool interactions helps reduce the burden of learning new tools, and allows for a scaffolded user experience. **>>TODO cite scaffolding/play lit**

 We can infer that the user has completed a sketch when a touch completes the feature.
 Completion conditions are different depending on the on the feature, but the completion state is never ambiguous.
 Two feature types are always defined with a single touch: Box Fold and Free Form.
-The multi-step tools — Polygon and V Fold — require more than one touch to define.
+The multi-step tools: Polygon and V-Fold — require more than one touch to define.

 ### Box Fold